comit-network/RFCs/RFC-002-SWAP.md

 Example: `rate-declined`

 See the [registry](./registry-RFC-002.md) for possible values.
-A swap protocol may define further available reasons.
+A protocol may define further available reasons.

 ##### `parameters`
 Parameters are optionals hints on what inputs, if changed, may lead the request to be accepted.